Tutorial Gateway

 Java Continue Statement

-The Java Continue statement is one of the most useful statements that control the flow of loops.
-We generally use this statement inside the For Loop, While Loop and Do While Loop.
-While executing these loops, if the Javac compiler finds the Java Continue statement inside them, it will stop the current loop iteration and starts the new iteration from the beginning.
+The Java Continue statement is one of the most useful ones that control the flow of loops.
+We generally use this inside the For Loop, While Loop, and Do While.
+While executing these, if the Javac compiler finds the Java Continue statement inside them, it will stop the current iteration and starts the new iteration from the beginning.

 For example, If we have ten statements inside a loop.
-If we want to skip executing the second 5 statements (statement 6 — statement 10) when a certain condition is True; otherwise, it has to execute all the ten statements inside the loop.
-In this situation, we place the If Statement after the 5th statement and within the if block place the Java continue statement.
-If the condition is True, the Javac compiler will stop executing statements 6 to 10.
-Otherwise, it will execute statements 1 to 10.
+If we want to skip executing the second 5 statements (statement6 — statement10) when a certain condition is True; otherwise, it has to execute all the ten inside it.
+In this situation, we place the If clause after the 5th line, and within the if block, place the Java continue statement.
+If the condition is True, the Javac compiler will stop executing 6 to 10.
+Otherwise, it will execute 1 to 10.

-The syntax of the Continue Statement in Java Programming language is as follows:
+The syntax of the Java Continue Statement is as follows:

 continue;

-We want to share two examples to display the working functionality of the Java Continue in both For loop and While loop
+We want to share two examples to display the working functionality of the Java Continue statement in both For loop and the While loop.

 package ConditionalStatements;